 Fintech is on fire right now!
 With so many new startups and products being created, I thought I’d make it easier for you to decipher between the many choices available.
 Below are three money apps that can positively influence your financial life.
 If you’ve ever had spare change, tipped a server, or complained about transaction fees, this article is for you.

+The first of the three money apps we’ll talk about today is acorns.
 Much of the financial advice we hear about these days are about automating your finances.
 Acorns will do just that in a novel way.
 Ever hear those stories of people throwing their spare change in a water jug?
 After years of accumulation, I’ve heard of vacations have been paid for, debts paid off, or what have you.
 Acorns takes your spare change and invests it, thereby supercharging your pennies with the power of compound annuity interest.

 The process starts by linking up your card to the app.
 Acorns will round up your purchases to the nearest dollar and invest the difference.
 The option is also available to systematically transfer your chosen amounts from your bank account (daily, weekly, or monthly.)
 All of this done for a low monthly fee of $1 up to a $5,000 balance.
 Anything above $5,000 will cost .25% per year, much less than the ordinary financial adviser will cost.
 Can you believe that?
 Acorns also has a feature called “Found Money.”
 If you shop with a partner brand, they will invest in your Acorns account.
 Not a bad deal!